renovatebot/renovate/docs/usage/bazel.md

 #### Example: Registry entries using Bazel configuration

-In this example, a `.bazelrc` file contains registry values with and without a configuration.
+In this example, a `.bazelrc` file has registry values with and without a configuration:

 ```
 # -------------